 When I got to San Juan de Ortega, I’ve learned that the albergue only take cash … and our last cash went to the taxi-man!
 That meant we had to walk a further 3.6km to Ages … after this morning’s extra 5km, this day is now getting VERY long!

-I had a cup of coffee with my last cents to warm up – and hopeful for some extra energy for what was lying ahead.
-I went to sit on a bench in front of the church where I’ve watched all the pilgrims coming into town.
-I’ve seen some familiar faces and each of them stopped for a while to ask how I was doing and to encourage me to keep going.
+I bought a cup of coffee with my last few cents to warm up – and hoping for some extra energy for what was laying ahead.
+I went to sit on a bench in front of the church where I watched all the pilgrims coming into town.
+I saw many familiar faces and each of them stopped for a while to ask how I was doing and to encourage me to keep going.

-Lesson learned: Never be too busy to encourage somebody else – I’ve learned today that it makes a difference when YOU are the one in need for some encouraging words
+Lesson learned: Never be too busy to encourage somebody else – I learned today that it makes a difference when YOU are the one in need for some encouraging words

 Church in San Juan de Ortega

-When Berto got to me and realised that we need to walk further to Ages, he just took my backpack and started walking.
-I was slowly hopping along … for the first time, wondering whether I will complete my Camino.
+When Berto reached me and realised that we had to walk further to Ages, he just took my backpack and started walking.
+I followed slowly … and for the first time I wondered if I was going to complete my Camino.

 About 1km further, I got the most excruciating pain in my leg and bent over in agony.
 When I got up, the pain was gone – amazingly gone.
 I took my backpack from Berto and walked the last 2.5km to Ages!

-Suddenly the sun appears and it was the most beautiful walk to Ages.
+Suddenly the sun appeared and it was the most beautiful walk to Ages.
 And then, a wonderful sight – Ages awaiting!

-As we’ve walked into the Municipal Albergue in Ages, it was with relief that we’ve heard they accepted both cards and cash.
+As we walked into the Municipal Albergue in Ages, it was with relief that they informed us they do accept both cards and cash.
 We were now in such good spirit and paid for our beds and dinner in their restaurant.
 I still remember the cauliflower I had that evening, it was the best ever 😁.

 Our dinner at the Municipal Albergue

-It was only the two of us and John from Ireland that slept in the albergue.
-The rest of the pilgrims probably continued to Atapeurca – a further 2.5km.
+It was only the two of us, as well as John from Ireland that slept in the albergue.
+The rest of the pilgrims probably stayed in San Juan de Ortega or continued to Atapeurca – a further 2.5km.